The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Key features

-- Results page – A dedicated results page displays performance metrics, similar to existing reporting for Optimizely Web Experimentation and Personalization campaigns.
-The results page is currently in development.
+• Results page – Displays performance metrics, similar to Optimizely Web Experimentation and Personalization campaigns.
+(Currently in development.)

 Why CMABs do not show statistical significance